NEVER UP - NEVER IN!

 I looked over at Cory, and she said, “Eleven, Coach.”

 “Mark, I believe you have got no chance in hell, but if you want to keep playing, it’s your call?”
-Coach asked.
+Coach remarked.

 “OK!”
 Mark said.

-As we pulled up, I said, “Mitchell Strong, Number One ...
+As we pulled up to the school parking lot, I said, “Mitchell Strong, Number One ...
 I challenge you ASAP, straight up with no shots!”

 The van burst with laughter, as Mitchell quietly said, “Sure!”

-Three days later, at Riverside along with the whole team, along with Mom and Dad and some of our club members, Mitchell Strong and I started a round of golf to determine who’d be the top seeded player on the team.
+Three days later, at Riverside along with the whole team, along with Mom and Dad and some of our club members, Mitchell Strong and I started a round of golf to determine who would be the top seeded player on the team.